ryanwoldatwork/InterimPerformance-Dot-Gov-2018/cx/dashboard/HISPs/doi-fws.md

 {:.cx-section-heading}
 ## CX Feedback Data

 The National Wildlife Refuge System piloted an effort in 2010-2012 to collect customer feedback data.
-Building on these efforts, they have begun to implement a survey effort on a yearlly basis throughout the year.
+Building on these efforts, they have begun to implement an annual survey administered throughout the year.
 The 2010-2012 report can <a href="{{ site.baseurl }}/cx/dashboard/supportingdocs/USFWS_NatWLRefugeVisSurvey_2010-11Results.pdf">be found here</a>.

 ## Operational Data